RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 3.md

 ### Question # 10 - [ITIL v4] includes a [seven- step] continual improvement model.
 What item [occurs at the end of the process] before it starts again?
 A.	Determining the vision.
-B.	**Assessing results**.
+B.	Assessing results.
 C.	Taking action.
 D.	Determining the goal.

 Answer: B

-### Question # 11 - Tim puts a server in his virtualization environment into maintenance mode.
+### Question # 11 - Tim puts a server in his virtualization environment into [maintenance mode].
 Which of the following events will occur?
 A.	Migrates the running virtual machines to other hardware
 B.	Pauses all running VMs immediate
 C.	Sends a notification to users, then pauses running VMs